 13.3 Even if we delay in enforcing this contract, we can still enforce it later.
 If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
 For example, if you miss a payment and we do not chase you but we continue to provide the products, we can still require you to make the payment at a later date.

 13.4 If a court finds part of this contract illegal, the rest will continue in force.
 Each of the paragraphs of these terms operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining terms will remain in full force and effect.

 13.5 Nobody else has rights under these terms.
 These terms are between you and us.
 No other person shall have any rights to enforce any of its terms.

-13.6 Which laws apply to these terms and where you may bring legal proceedings.
+13.6 Which laws apply to these terms and where you may bring legal proceedings?
 These terms and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation, shall be governed by, and construed in accordance with the law of England and Wales.
-You agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with these terms or its subject matter or formation.
+You agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with these terms or their subject matter or formation.